 How does Clearblue® Ultra Early work?

 When you are pregnant your body produces the pregnancy hormone hCG (human Chorionic Gonadotrophin).
 This test can detect tiny amounts of hCG in your urine (the sensitivity of this test is 10 mIU/ml).

-When can I test with Clearblue® Early Detection?
+⌛ When can I test with Clearblue® Ultra Early?

 Number of days before the expected period

 % of samples from pregnant women giving a pregnant result